How Stress Contributes to Hair Loss: Five Key Insights

-If you understand how to deal with anxiety induced baldness then keep reading.
-We’ve created a list of everything you wanted to know about stress and hair loss.
+If you're curious about how stress can lead to hair loss and how to manage anxiety-induced baldness, keep reading.
+We've put together everything you need to know about stress and hair loss.

 1. There are different Types of Stress-Related Hair Loss

-The most common stress-related hair loss is telogen effluvium.
-This is when your brain signals your scalp to stop growing hair as stress increases.
-It’s mostly localized on the top of the scalp and commonly occurs in women.
+The most common stress-related condition is telogen effluvium.
+This occurs when stress causes the brain to signal the scalp to stop hair growth.
+The condition typically affects the top of the scalp and is more prevalent in women.

-Alopecia areata is one of the most traumatic types of hair loss.
-It causes large clumps of hair to fall out around the scalp.
+Lastly, alopecia areata is a particularly distressing type of hair loss.
+It causes large patches of hair to fall out from various areas of the scalp, leading to noticeable bald spots.

 2. It’s Usually Temporary